Norway: Businessman’s wife abducted; ransom demanded

-COPENHAGEN, Denmark (AP) — Norwegian police say the missing wife of one of Norway’s richest men has been abducted, and that her suspected kidnappers have demanded a ransom of 9-million euro ($10.3-million.)
+COPENHAGEN, Denmark (AP) — Norway’s police said Wednesday the missing wife of one of Norway’s richest men has been abducted, and that her suspected kidnappers have demanded a ransom.

-Chief investigator Tommy Broeske said Wednesday 68-year-old Anne-Elisabeth Falkevik Hagen has been missing since Oct.
+Chief investigator Tommy Broeske said 68-year-old Anne-Elisabeth Falkevik Hagen has been missing since Oct.
 31. Her husband Tom Hagen — a real estate investor and owner of power facilities — is number 172 on a list of the country’s 400 most wealthy people published by Norway’s financial magazine Kapital.
+His fortune in 2018 amounted to nearly 1.7 billion kroner ($2 billion), according to Norwegian news agency NTB.

 Police said a note found in the couple’s house, east of Oslo, described what would happen to her if the demanded ransom wasn’t paid in the cryptocurrency Monero.